 Perspective from Interstate 20 east

-This neutered Interstate 20 shield is the first reassurance shield on eastbound Interstate 20 after the split from Interstate 10.
-From here, Interstate 20 travels northeast toward Midland-Odessa along the old alignment of U.S. 80.
+The first reassurance shield on eastbound Interstate 20, posted just beyond the split with Interstate 10 through Ninemile Draw.
+IH 20 travels northeast toward Toyah and Pecos mostly over the former alignment of U.S. 80.
 Photo taken by Chris Elbert (03/31/07).

 Interstate 20 crosses the Darlington/Florence County line upon entering the final three miles.
 Pictured here is the two-mile guide sign for Exits 141A/B - Interstate 95.
 Photo taken by Chris Patriarca (06/13/03).